 The Swiss contribution to Bulgaria amounts to CHF 76 million.
-Between now and 2019, 15 projects designed to reduce economic and social disparities in Bulgaria are implemented.
+Between now and 2019, nine projects and six thematic funds designed to reduce economic and social disparities in Bulgaria are implemented.
 A Swiss Contribution Office (SCO) has been established in Sofia for the purpose of working closely on project implementation with the National Coordination Unit within the Ministry of Finance.

 Bulgaria – A partner country for Switzerland’s contribution to EU enlargement